 '''

-(send an-area min-width) → (integer-in 0 10000)
+(send an-area min-width) → dimension-integer?

 (send an-area min-width w) → void?

-w : (integer-in 0 10000)
+w : dimension-integer?

 '''

 Gets or sets the area's minimum width (in pixels) for geometry management.

 The minimum width is ignored when it is smaller than the area's graphical minimum width, or when it is smaller than the width reported by container-size if the area is a container.
 See §1.4 "Geometry Management" for more information.